Fujifilm Guides

 From outdoor to indoor tungsten:

-• If embracing warmth: keep recipe, reduce WB warm shift by R-1 or R-2 (tungsten adds warmth)
+• If embracing warmth: keep recipe, reduce WB warm shift by R-1 or R-2 (tungsten adds its own warmth)

 • If neutralizing: switch to Auto WB with no WB shift, or use Tungsten WB preset